SigmaHQ/sigma-specification/Sigma_specification.md

 Declares the status of the rule:

-- stable: the rule is considered as stable and may be used in production systems or dashboards.
+* stable: the rule didn't produce any obvious false positives in multiple environments over a long period of time
-- test: an almost stable rule that possibly could require some fine tuning.
+* test: the rule doesn't show any obvious false positives on a limited set of test systems
-- experimental: an experimental rule that could lead to false positives results or be noisy, but could also identify interesting events.
+* experimental: an new rule that hasn't been tested outside of lab environments and could lead to many false positives
-- deprecated: the rule is replace or cover by another one.
+* deprecated: the rule is replace or cover by another one.
 The link is made by the `related` field.
-- unsupported: the rule can not be use in its current state (special correlation log, home-made fields)
+* unsupported: the rule can not be use in its current state (special correlation log, home-made fields)

 ### Description (optional)